 How will the students get to work?

-Students live in Menlo Park, near the Menlo Park CalTrain station.
+Students live in Palo Alto with easy access to the Palo Alto CalTrain station.
 We encourage students to use CalTrain or public transit to commute to work each day and we ask you to consider this during the hiring process.
 If you are particularly interested in hiring a student, but your office is not near a CalTrain stop and you do not provide a company shuttle, telecommuting is an option for some students.
 A handful of students will possess cars while in the Bay Area, but there is no guarantee that the student you hire will own bring a car with her or him.
 Generally speaking, students are able to walk within a reasonable distance from a CalTrain or BART station and, in some cases, companies have subsidized Lyft/Uber for interns under certain circumstances.
 But again, we encourage students to use public transit.

 Is this a part-time or full-time internship?

 Each student works part-time (approximately 20-25 hours per week) Monday, Wednesday, and Friday morning.
 You may set hours for the students at any point during those days.
 Notre Dame sets aside Tuesdays, Thursdays, and Friday afternoons for classes and professional development.
 Students may work full-time during university holidays and spring break.
 A sample schedule might be 9-5 on Mondays and Wednesdays, and 9-12 on Fridays.

 Can you simultaneously interview students for a summer internship?

 Yes, this is encouraged.
 Many Silicon Valley Semester students will be interviewing for summer internships around the same time that they are interviewing for spring semester positions.
 It would reduce uncertainty for both the student and your company if you are able to offer employment both for spring and summer.
 Once spring semester classes end in early May, the student is free to work full-time in whatever capacity you and the student negotiate separately.